Jessieggg/Oscillatory-ML/README.md

 ### Main Reference

 - **Krause Synchronization Transformers** — *ICML*, 2026.
-- **The Emergence of Clusters in Self-Attention Dynamics** — *NeurIPS*, 2023.
+- **Attention by Synchronization in Coupled Oscillator Networks**— *arXiv preprint*, 2026.
-- **Clustering in Causal Attention Masking** — *NeurIPS*, 2024.
+- **Kuramoto Attention: Synchronizing Self-Attention on the Torus** — *arXiv preprint*, 2026.
-- **Normalization in Attention Dynamics** — *NeurIPS*, 2025.
+- **Attention as Frustrated Synchronization** — *arXiv preprint*, 2026.

 ### Related Reference

-- Attention by Synchronization in Coupled Oscillator Networks — *arXiv preprint*, 2026.
+- The Emergence of Clusters in Self-Attention Dynamics — *NeurIPS*, 2023.
-- Kuramoto Attention: Synchronizing Self-Attention on the Torus — *arXiv preprint*, 2026.
+- Clustering in Causal Attention Masking — *NeurIPS*, 2024.
-- Attention as Frustrated Synchronization — *arXiv preprint*, 2026.
+- Normalization in Attention Dynamics — *NeurIPS*, 2025.
 - Hopfield Networks is All You Need — *ICLR*, 2021.

 ---